PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 There is no screenshot for this plugin

 == Changelog ==

+= 1.3.0b1 =
+* Added support for PostgreSQL 9.1+ (doesn't break compatibility with older versions)
+* Added support for specifying port in the server host (eg 'localhost:3128') (Patch from convict)
+* Added a handle for converting CAST(...
+AS CHAR) to CAST(...
+AS TEXT) (Problem pointed out by Aart Jan)
+* Added a filter to remove 'IF NOT EXISTS' for 'CREATE TABLE' queries
+* Enhancements for WPMU support

 = 1.2.2 =
 * Corrected SQL_CALC_FOUND_ROWS handling, was broken by the latest code reorganisation